-A 42-year-old female asked:
+A member asked:

-what are the rates of failure for a sinus lift if the patient has bad allergies-sinusitus often?
+What are the rates of failure for a sinus lift if the patient has bad allergies-sinusitus often?

-5 doctor answers • 15 doctors weighed in
+15 doctors weighed in across 5 answers

 Dr. Jeffrey Bassman answered